goopymoon/goopymoon.github.io/gradle-license_problem.md

-After install CodeWorksforAndroid the installed folder should looks like this.
-I installed into it D: drive.
+After install CodeWorksforAndroid the installed folder should looks like this (I installed it in D: drive).
 ![](https://github.com/goopymoon/goopymoon.github.io/blob/master/Image/codeworks_installed_root.PNG)

 If android-sdk-windows has folder of same name (such as android-sdk-windows/android-sdk-windows) gradle suffers from android license problem.